aurelia/aurelia/docs/user-docs/app-basics/validating-data.md

 Note that the errors added by the `addError` method, never gets revalidated when `revalidateErrors` is called.
 If the error needs to be removed, it must be done using `removeError` method.

-TODO fix the demo in terms of revalidating manual error
 <iframe style="width: 100%; height: 400px; border: 0;" loading="lazy" src="https://gist.dumber.app/?gist=b5db8659d6b46dacb7dfc1c72e646780&open=src%2Fmy-app.ts&open=src%2Fmy-app.html"></iframe>

 ### `addSubscriber` and `removeSubscriber`